 This accounts for the situation we face today.
 TB is the deadliest infectious disease in the world, yet …

 Zakia meets Firoza four times a month, twice in a group with other female participants in her neighbourhood, and twice individually at her home.
 She supervises the growth of Feroza’s livestock, including the cow that she has received as part grant, part interest-free loan.
 She gives her tips on how to earn more from her assets, discusses about health and social issues and collects her savings and loan installments.

 Zakia has been seeing Firoza for nine months now and she already sees a difference.
 Firoza’s family used to rely on day labouring and earned approximately USD 75 (BDT 6,500) a …

 These are only a few of the rumours that the Rohingyas living in the camps in Cox’s Bazar are faced with.

 In December 2017, following a joint field assessment, the Government of Bangladesh and WHO launched the first phase of a diphtheria vaccination campaign in the Rohingya camps.
 As the biggest responder to the Rohingya crisis, BRAC, along with local and international NGOs, were tasked by the government to vaccinate children in the camps in Ukhia and Teknaf for diphtheria.

-Initially, the Communicating with Communities (CwC) Working Group of the Inter Services Coordination Group (ISCG) that coordinates field response, mobilised …
+Initially, the Communicating with Communities (CwC) Working Group of the Inter Sector Coordination Group (ISCG) that coordinates field response, mobilised …

 BRAC’s credit officer Ismat Ara was about to start her day.
 She was surrounded by a group of women who came to pay their monthly instalments and deposit savings.
 This setting, known at BRAC as a village organisation (VO), has been central to microfinance since it began in Bangladesh in the early 1970s.